1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Beyond this latitude, polar day/night phenomena occur.

-8. The Antarctic Circle is located at:
+8. The Antarctic Circle is located at_____________.

 A) 23½° S